Build Info Repository

 To view build information you must have the 'deploy' permission on some repository path.

-You can select the Build Number to drill down into a specific build.
+You can select the Build Name to drill down into a specific build.
 This displays detailed information about the build, and enables you to compare it with another build as described in the following sections.

 There are three categories of information: